 The Federal Ministry of Education and Research (BMBF) supports the project “Intelligent-controlled additive manufacturing process chain using simulative and experimentally determined component, material and process data”.
-The overall budget, in a consortium led by Robert Bosch GmbH, is approximately 13.3 Mio.
+The overall budget, in a consortium led by Mercedes-Benz AG, is approximately 13.3 Mio.
 Euro.
 The Paderborn University is represented by the Chair of Design and Drive Technology (KAt) of Prof. Dr.-Ing.
 Zimmer and the Direct Manufacturing Research Center (DMRC) under the responsibility of Dr.-Ing.
 Lindemann.

 In additive manufacturing, laser powder bed fusion (LPBF) is on the threshold of being used in industrial series production.
 Having been used in prototype production for many years, it has become a more and more established process for small series production of motor sports components and spare parts.
 A wide range of applications in the series production of the automotive industry is becoming relevant, especially in the premium segment and for specific components in derivatives.
 However, LPBF should not be seen as an isolated process, but rather as an important step in a whole process chain extending from part design, powder supply, and the actual LPBF process to post-processing.
 A major obstacle in further expanding such process chains is the lack of vertical and horizontal data integration and the insufficient coordination of design parameters along the process chain.
 Nevertheless, data integration must be seen as an exigence for safe production, opening further optimization potentials in the hybrid additive process chain, so that the requirements of automotive series production can be met.